Wollondilly Shire Council is committed to road safety and keeping the community safe.

 'Helping Learner Drivers Become Safer Drivers Workshop'

-In order to provide practical advice about the role of supervising learner drivers and the value of on-road driving experience, the Roads and Maritime Services (RMS), in conjunction with Council, provides the 'Helping Learner Drivers Become Safer Drivers' Workshop in Local Government areas.
+In order to provide practical advice about the role of supervising learner drivers and the value of on-road driving experience, Transport or NSW (TfNSW), in conjunction with Council, provides the 'Helping Learner Drivers Become Safer Drivers' Workshops in Local Government areas.

-This workshop is designed to support parents, relatives and friends in the supervision of a learner driver.
-Council's Road Safety Officer delivers the two hour workshop for parents and other supervisors of learner drivers.
+This online workshop is designed to support parents, relatives and friends in the supervision of a learner driver.
+Council's Road Safety Officer delivers the online workshop for parents and other supervisors of learner drivers.

-The 2-hour workshop seeks to provide practical advice about:
+The workshop seeks to provide practical advice about:

 • Completing the Learner driver log book

-• Understanding the benefits of safety aspects of supervised on-road driving practice
+• Understanding the benefits of supervised on-road driving practice

-• Understanding the licence conditions for learners and provisional licence holders
+• Current laws for learners and provisional licence holders

 • How to plan driving sessions